jmmastey/level_up_exercises/eve/README.md

 ## EVE Online Market

-The purpose of this application is to provide an interface for users to track and predict item prices in the MMORPG **EVE Online**.
+The purpose of this application is to provide an interface for users to track and predict item prices in the MMORPG [EVE Online](http://www.eveonline.com/).

 EVE Online has a dynamic, entirely player-driven market.
 Some researchers have even taken to studying EVE Online as a small simulation of real-world market trends.